pauljonescodes/Rutgers-University-Notes/Computer Science/Design and Analysis of Computer Algorithms.md

 -   Given to integerns *a* and *b*, find the largest integer that divides both of them, known as their *greatest common divisor* (gcd).
--   The most obvious approach is to first factor *a* and *b*, and the multiply together their common factors.
+-   The most obvious apoach is to first factor *a* and *b*, and the multiply together their common factors.
     -   For instance, $1035 = 3^2 \cdot 5 \cdot 23$ and $759 = 3 \cdot 11 \cdot 23$,
         so their GCD is $3 \cdot 23 = 69$.